 I found my perfect compromise of these issues with PEA+ by Enzyme Science.

 The new formulation combines a well-known and well-absorbed curcumin extract known as Meriva along with 300mg of PEA+ in 60 capsule bottle.
-It comes in at a very fair price point compared to CBD products, and is a no-doubter more cost-effective option when you compare necessary dosages.
+It comes in at a very fair price point compared to CBD products, and is a no-doubt, more cost-effective option when you compare necessary dosages.

 Curcumin (turmeric extract) on its own is one of the most researched herbal extracts known to man - with its emphasis on anti-inflammatory benefits and detoxification support.
 Meriva is the most popular form of curcumin and one of the best absorbed.
 Theracurmin HP has been proven by 3rd party research to be more bioavailable, Meriva is still a great form of curcumin.
 BCM-95 is another licensed curcumin supplement also worth a mention.